OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 #### Parameters

 `options` - Optional.
-Accepts an [AuthOptions](/javascript/api/office/office.authoptions) object (see below) to define sign-on behaviors.
+Accepts an [AuthOptions](/javascript/api/office/officeruntime.authoptions) object (see below) to define sign-on behaviors.

 `callback` - Optional.
 Accepts a callback method that can parse the token for the user's ID or use the token in the "on behalf of" flow to get access to Microsoft Graph.
 If [AsyncResult](/javascript/api/office/office.asyncresult)`.status` is "succeeded", then `AsyncResult.value` is the raw AAD v.
 2.0-formatted access token.

-The [AuthOptions](/javascript/api/office/office.authoptions) interface provides options for the user experience when Office obtains an access token to the add-in from AAD v.
-2.0 with the `getAccessTokenAsync` method.
+The [AuthOptions](/javascript/api/office/officeruntime.authoptions) interface provides options for the user experience when Office obtains an access token to the add-in from AAD v.
+2.0 with the `getAccessToken` method.